Skip to content

 CLI Organization Support

-Switching Context
+Switching Organization

 bash

-# Switch active organization
+# Switch the active organization by slug

-sibyl org switch org_abc123
+sibyl org switch my-org

-# Commands now use this org context
+# Commands now run in that org context

-Per-Command Override
+Per-Command Project Override

 bash

-# Override context for single command
+# Override project context for a single command

-sibyl --context org_xyz task list
+sibyl --context proj_xyz task list

 # Or

-SIBYL_CONTEXT=org_xyz sibyl task list
+SIBYL_CONTEXT=proj_xyz sibyl task list

-Database Schema
+Auth Schema

 Organization Table

-CREATE TABLE organizations (
+DEFINE TABLE organizations SCHEMAFULL;

-CREATE TABLE organization_members (
+DEFINE TABLE organization_members SCHEMAFULL;

 Graph Storage